2021 R&A Coronation Foursomes Champions

 The first stage of the tournament is a Club Qualifying Round played over 18 holes of foursomes Stableford.
 Any clubs affiliated to a Home Nation can run a qualifying round.

 The best 100 scores based on nett differential will qualify for the Area Final, which is held at 16 venues around Great Britain and Ireland and will consist of 18 holes of foursomes Stableford.
+The best 100 scores across all participating qualifying venues are worked out as follows: 36 + (Course par – Course Rating) – team Stableford points scored.

 The Coronation Foursomes were first played as an 18-hole medal foursome, in 1953 to commemorate the Queen's Coronation.
 The finals were played at Royal Mid-Surrey Golf Club, and were limited to 150 pairs which included 25 pairs from overseas.